Rest of World

-Rest of World is an American nonprofit publication covering technology stories outside western countries.
+Rest of World (stylized rëşt ộf wŏrld) is an American nonprofit publication covering technology stories outside western countries.
 Launched in 2020 by Sophie Schmidt, Rest of World focuses on the impact of technology in "glossed over" emerging consumer markets outside the developed West.
 The publication is primarily funded by the Schmidt Family Foundation.

 History

 Rest of World was first announced in May 2019 by Sophie Schmidt, daughter of former Google CEO, Eric Schmidt, and Wendy Schmidt, as a publication about the impact of technology on the non-Western world, particularly in Africa, Asia, and Latin America.
 The news website is operated by Rest of World Media Inc., an American private operating foundation established in April 2019.
 The organization's operations are funded through multiple sources, including grants from foundations such as the Schmidt Family Foundation, donations and sponsorships.

 Rest of World was launched in May 2020.
 That year, Anup Kaphle, a journalist who previously worked for The Washington Post, BuzzFeed News and The Kathmandu Post, joined Rest of World as its founding executive editor.
 As of September 2020, Rest of World had 30 employees, with about 20 being full-time staffers.

 In January 2025, Maryam Saleh, previously an editor for The Intercept, joined Rest of World as its first Investigations Editor.